 Our global presence is made up of a multitude of cultures, nationalities, and ethnicities, with employees from over 104 different countries.

 Our focus on equal opportunities is also reflected in our Compensation & Benefits system.

 In October 2020, the Prada Group announced the appointment of Malika Savell as Chief Diversity, Equity & Inclusion Officer for Prada North America.
 Malika is responsible for developing policies, strategies, and programmes to help ensure that diverse perspectives and experiences are represented at all levels of Prada.
-With her extensive experience leading diversity initiatives at global luxury companies, Malika works closely with the Group’s global leadership to strengthen our inclusive culture and ensure equitable advancement opportunities for our employees.
-She also works closely with Prada Group’s Diversity and Inclusion Advisory Council and the Group’s creative and design teams to keep us all informed of global movements and issues around race, culture, and politics.
+With her extensive experience leading diversity initiatives at global luxury companies, Malika works closely with the Group’s global leadership to strengthen an inclusive culture and ensure equitable advancement opportunities for our employees.
+She also works closely with Prada Group’s Diversity and Inclusion Advisory Council and the Group’s creative and design teams to keep everyone informed of global movements and issues around race, culture, and politics.

 “For over a century, Prada’s visionary work has shaped the course of the fashion industry and continues to connect individuals and creatives worldwide through a shared appreciation of innovation, style, and quality.
-I’m honored to be part of a strong leadership team that is committed to our mission to increase representation and enhance our company’s culture to ensure that the Prada Group continues to champion diversity as a global industry leader”.
+I’m honoured to be part of a strong leadership team that is committed to our mission to increase representation and enhance our company’s culture to ensure that the Prada Group continues to champion diversity as a global industry leader”.

 Malika Savell, Chief Diversity, Equity & Inclusion Officer for Prada North America